wgong/chat-records/README.md

 It currently supports AI assistants like Claude, Bard.

-== An session from ChatGPT cannot be saved into a HTML file locally ==(If you know how, please share.)
+** An session from ChatGPT cannot be saved into a HTML file locally ** (If you know how, please share.)